RedPenguin101/modelling-framework/devdiary.md

   * line graphing
   * Print row and all its dependencies
   * Do something about order
+* Check on print table where there are no rows, or you got the sheet name wrong
 * Have what you're working on drive what's calculated. e.g. I'm working on O&M costs, so only calculate the descendents of those rows
 * Compile model to function on arrays to increase performance?
 * Eliminate transients: like pure looks throughs.